Outing.golf

 4. Compare courses and lodging together, not separately

 Course quality and lodging options are tied to the same destinations.
 A good planning process evaluates them together so you are not building a shortlist of courses and a separate shortlist of lodging that never connects.
-Three real destination options with courses and lodging attached is better than ten half-researched ideas.
-For a practical comparison of the top group destinations, see the best golf trip destinations guide.
+Three real destination options with courses and lodging attached is better than ten half-researched ideas, because the group can only meaningfully compare options that are actually complete.

 5. Make a call and commit